jinzhuyuwork/animal_feed_tracker/README.md

 # Animal Feeds Tracker API

-A Ruby on Rails API application for tracking animal feed formulations, feeds, and quantities to improve animal health management.
+A Ruby on Rails RESTful API for tracking animal feed formulations, feeds, and quantities to improve animal health management.
 This app allows users to manage animals, feeds, and formulations, and retrieve detailed information about feed quantities per animal.
 Built with **Ruby on Rails**, **PostgreSQL**, **Devise JWT authentication** and **Rack::Attack** for rate limiting.

 ## Features